cee-studio/orca/README.md

 ## Installing orca

-Orca can be installed in case developing inside of `my_bot/` doesn't suit your needs:
+Concord can be installed in case developing inside of `my_bot/` doesn't suit your needs:
 ```bash
 $ sudo make install
 ```